Chart Color Schemes

 Infrastructure

-Ardross has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Ardross has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the region.
-Notable projects include Applecross Village Redevelopment (Stage 2), Polglass Way in Ardross, METRONET Canning Bridge Bus Interchange Upgrade, and Ogilvie Streetscape Upgrade - Canning Bridge Activity Centre.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that may affect this region.
+Notable ones include Applecross Village Redevelopment (Stage 2), Polglass Way, Ardross, METRONET Canning Bridge Bus Interchange Upgrade, and Ogilvie Streetscape Upgrade - Canning Bridge Activity Centre.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.